Economics of inhumanity: How the transatlantic slave trade shaped three continents

 The higher the death rate, the higher the demand for more slaves, which only encouraged more slave traders to capture more Africans.

-Consequences of the slave trade
+The long-term consequences of the slave trade

 The removal of millions of people from the continent of Africa over 400 years devastated the growth and development of many parts of the continent.